 Create a Design and Development Plan

 Design and development planning is much more specific than creating a project schedule.
-While scheduling and resource allocation are essential, particularly in the design stage, the FDA and ISO have different priorities.
+While scheduling and resource allocation are essential, particularly in the design stage, FDA and ISO requirements have different priorities.

 FDA 21 CFR 820.30(b) Design & Development Planning